WrightonLabCSU/DRAM/README.md

     wget https://raw.githubusercontent.com/shafferm/DRAM/master/environment.yaml
     conda env create -f environment.yml -n DRAM
     ```
-    If this installation method is used then all further steps should be ran
+    If this installation method is used then all further steps should be ran inside the created DRAM environment.

     _Manual Installation_